numba/numba/docs/source/doc/arrays.rst

 ..
 NOTE:: Correct handling of overlapping memory between the left-hand and
           right-hand side of expressions is not supported yet.

-..
-NOTE:: The next release may support parallel array expressions and
-          tiled array expressions for mixed C- and Fortran-like data layouts.
-          The next release will also support array expressions on the GPU.

 Broadcasting
 ------------
 Array expressions also support broadcasting, raising an error if shapes do not match::